 - Online Associate of Arts (A.A.)
 Degree: Like the Associate of Science degree, an online Associate of Arts degree program is designed to lay the foundation for moving into a bachelor’s degree program after graduation.
 Instead of focusing on career-specific training, your A.A. degree will cover core liberal arts curriculum that will give you a broad knowledge base of several essential subjects.

 - History and Government

 - Computer Information Systems

-While an A.A. or A.S. degree is designed to give students the foundational skills needed to transfer to a four-year program, an online Associate of Applied Science degree offers something different to students.
+- Online Associate of Applied Science (A.A.S) Degree: While the A.A. and A.S. degrees are designed to give students the foundational skills needed to transfer to a four-year program, an online Associate of Applied Science degree offers something different.
 With this degree, you will be taking career-specific courses that offer a well-rounded education to directly enter the work-force after graduation.

 - Administrative Studies

 - Applied Computer Studies

 - Applied Health Studies